 Assume the worst and prepare ahead of time!
 I always bring Bonine (adult and child's strengths), a few types of natural ginger candy, and Sea-Bands.

 Confession...yes, I wear SeaBands.
 They are stretchy bands with an acupressure plastic bead that sits right on the inside of each wrist.
+They don't contain any kind of medicine so they won't interact with anything you may already be taking (or drinking!)
+Plus, they really work.
 I wear them from the moment I get up to when I go to sleep.
 My family laughs at my SeaBand "jewelry" on Formal Night.
 But I don't get seasick, so I'm not changing a thing.

 However, once you are onboard and may start to feel a bit queasy, here are some easy tricks to remember: